California Demand Letter Requirements: What to Include Before Filing Small Claims

 California Small Claims Court Limits

-Before you send that letter, make sure your claim fits within California's small claims limits:
+Before you send that letter, make sure your claim fits within California's small claims limits.

 Common California Disputes Where Demand Letters Work